awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.ec2.md

    sudo groupadd --system ggc_group
    ```

-1. To improve security on the device, ensure that hardlink and softlink protections are enabled on the operating system at start up\.
+1. To improve security on the device, ensure that hardlink and softlink \(symlink\) protections are enabled on the operating system at start up\.
 **Note**
  The steps for enabling hardlink and softlink protection vary by operating system\.
 Consult the documentation for your distribution\.